Ecotrust/madrona/docs/postgis_django_tests.rst

 When django runs tests it creates a new database from scratch.
 This isolates test data from your production or development environment.
-Without proper configuration, this database will lack the PostGIS functions needed to run those tests and reproduce MarineMap's data model.
+Without proper configuration, this database will lack the PostGIS functions needed to run those tests and reproduce Madrona's data model.

 There are two different approaches to getting PostGIS working within these newly created databases.